Nursing Training Exam Failed: Retake & Options 2026

 • Career changer jobs: With 3 years of nursing experience, often good opportunities in nursing homes without a degree

-• Career reorientation: As with dropping out of university, there are many paths to reorientation
+• Professional reorientation: As with dropping out of college, there are many paths to reorientation

-Important: Even if you definitively fail, your three years of training are not in vain.
-Practical experience and specialized knowledge are valued by many employers in the healthcare sector.
+Important: Even with definitive failure, your three years of training are not in vain.
+The practical experience and specialist knowledge are valued by many employers in the healthcare sector.

 Successfully mastering the retake